green-party-dublin-central/nh-web/site/content/post/griffith-avenue-junction.md

 title: "Congestion at junction of Griffith Avenue and Drumcondra Road Upper "
 date: 2024-02-29T11:53:25.541Z
 description: >-
-  I've had concerns raised by constituents about the delays on Griffith Avenue at the junction of Griffith Avenue and Drumcondra Road Upper.
+  Constituents have raised concerns to me about the delays on Griffith Avenue at the junction of Griffith Avenue and Drumcondra Road Upper.
 Concerns were also raised about overtaking to reach the filter lane.

   I've been in touch with Dublin City Council traffic department about this and it's response is below.